 Date Child Care Services are authorized

-Date Child Care staff was notified that the Choices case has been reopened
+Date Child Care Services staff was notified that the Choices case has been reopened

-Date and reason for change in child care (including failure to comply with Chapter 809, Child Care Services rules and provisions).
+Date and reason for change in child care (including loss of emplyment).

 B-702.a: TANF Applicant Child Care

-Boards must be aware of the following:

-Individuals who apply for TANF and obtain employment prior to TANF certification are eligible to receive Child Care.
+Individuals who apply for TANF and obtain employment prior to TANF certification are eligible to receive Child Care Services.
 To receive TANF Applicant Child Care, individuals must receive a referral from HHSC to attend a WOA, locate employment, or have increased earnings prior to TANF certification need child care to accept or retain employment.

 Conditional applicants who gain employment during the demonstrated cooperation period are eligible to receive TANF Applicant Child Care, unless they are already in a 12-month eligibility period for Choices Child Care.